taskcluster/taskcluster-migration-DEPRECATED/NOTES.md

 # ESR

 We will "finish" the migration with a small pool of Buildbot still running just to service ESR releases.

-Aside from some "except ESR" notes, ESR is largely ignored in this work plan as it doesn't materially change the work that must be done.
+# XP

+Similarly, Windows XP will last as long as it lasts, and we will not attempt to do anything to change the Windows XP buildslaves.
+So Buildbot itself cannot be shut off until Windows XP is no longer supported on any branch.

 # 6-12 Week Counter